Focus of Research

 - Psychosocial Maturation in Adolescence

-Strengthening Mental Health Service Utilization to Reduce Negative Consequences of Child Sexual Abuse: Dr. Valerie Simon leads an NIH-funded project to identify barriers to and increase utilization of no-cost mental health services among families with a newly discovered case of child sexual abuse.
-At present, few families take advantage of early intervention resources, putting children at greater risk of long-term trauma.
+Strengthening Mental Health Service Utilization to Reduce Negative Consequences of Child Sexual Abuse: Valerie Simon leads an NIH-funded project to identify barriers to and increase utilization of no-cost mental health services among families with a newly discovered case of child sexual abuse.
+At present, few families take advantage of currently available early intervention resources, putting children at greater long-term risk for poor mental health outcomes following the initial trauma.

-The Emergence of Sexual Risk among Sexually Abused Adolescent Females: Dr. Valerie Simon received two grants from the National Institute of Child Health and Development to study the impact of child sexual abuse on the sexual development of girls.
-The aim is to yield more effective risk-reduction programs for these adolescents.
+The Emergence of Sexual Risk among Sexually Abused Adolescent Females: Valerie Simon is studying the impact of child sexual abuse on the sexual development of girls.
+The aim of the study funded by two grants from the National Institute of Child Health and Development is to develop more effective risk-reduction programs for these adolescents.

 Coaching for Excellence in Early Childhood Education Practice in Detroit: Anna Miller, M.Ed., and Sharon Elliott (College of Education) lead this project, with collaborator John Hannigan, implementing on-site expert coaching/mentoring to assist early childhood educators in bringing high-quality teaching practices to their classrooms.
 This pilot project is funded by the PNC Foundation and is assessing the feasibility and impact of the coaching/mentoring.

 Baby on Board!
-The Wayne State University Early Parenting Study: Dr. Carolyn Dayton is the principle investigator of an early parenting study funded by the Silberman Foundation.
-This study examines the influence of bio-psycho-social risk and resilience factors on the developing parent-child relationship beginning during pregnancy and across the first four postnatal months of development.
-A central aim of the study is to gather data that will inform early intervention services to over-burdened families with an emphasis on engaging and providing infant mental health services to fathers.
+The Wayne State University Early Parenting Study: Carolyn Dayton is the principle investigator of an early parenting study funded by the Silberman Foundation.
+This study examines the influence of bio-psycho-social risk and resilience factors on the parent-child relationship during pregnancy and across the first four postnatal months of development.
+A central aim is to understand the dynamics of the emerging relationship to inform early intervention services for over-burdened families with an emphasis on engaging and providing infant mental health services to fathers.